Rot-Weiss Essen: Breakthrough to the Gauliga

 In 1938, RWE broke into top-flight football in the Gauliga Niederrhein, one of sixteen premier divisions formed in the 1933 re-organization of German football under the Third Reich, and came within a point of taking the division title in 1941.
-In 1943 they played with BV Altenessen as the combined wartime side KSG SC Rot-Weiß Essen/BV 06 Altenessen.
+In 1943, they played with BV Altenessen as the combined wartime side KSG SC Rot-Weiß Essen/BV 06 Altenessen.
 The next season this club was in turn joined by BVB Essen, but played only a single match in a stillborn season as World War II overtook the country.

 Rise and golden years

-The club returned to first division football in the Oberliga West in 1948, where a series of solid performances led to a divisional championship in 1952.
+The club returned to first division football in the Oberliga West in 1948, where a series of strong seasons saw them win divisional championships in 1952 and 1955, as well as finishing runners-up in 1949 and 1954 and third in 1950 and 1953.
 The pinnacle of the club's success came with a 2–1 win over Alemannia Aachen in the 1953 DFB-Pokal final, followed by a national championship in 1955 when it beat 1.
 FC Kaiserslautern 4–3.
-The following season, Rot-Weiss became the first German side to qualify for the European Cup.
+Due to this success Rot-Weiss became the first German side to qualify for the European Cup, losing 5–1 on aggregate to Scottish club Hibernian in the first round.

-Their performance tailed off after this and RWE became just another mid-table side before they were relegated in 1961.
-The club then played most of the 1960s as a second division side, but did manage its first appearance in the top-flight Bundesliga in 1966–67.
+The club remained competitive for the remainder of the 1950s, continuing to finish in the division's top half, but 1961 saw a sharp decline leading to relegation from the Oberliga West at the end of the season.
+The club then played most of the 1960s as a second division side, though it did make a first appearance in the top-flight Bundesliga in 1966–67.
 It returned to the Bundesliga for two seasons in 1969–70, and again, for four seasons beginning in 1973–74.